gregnrobinson/cloud-tools/README.md

 ## Prerequisites

-Start by enabling the required API's so the default service account for CloudBuild is generated.
+Start by enabling the required API's so we can build and push images using CloudBuild.

 ```sh
 gcloud services enable cloudbuild.googleapis.com --project ${PROJECT_ID}